-When you take out an insurance policy you agree to pay an excess in the event of a claim yourself.
-The excess (also known as a deductible) is the amount of money that you will need to pay yourself, while the insurance policy pays the rest.
+When you take out an insurance policy you agree that the insurer will pay slightly less than the full cost of a claim yourself.
+The excess (also known as a deductible) is the amount of money that you will need to pay, while the insurance policy pays the rest.
 Quite often you can choose the excess level but you need to make sure that you will be able to afford the excess if you need to claim.

 For example, say you have office contents insurance with an excess of £250, and some office equipment valued at £1,500 is damaged.
-If you make a claim, the insurance will pay out £1,250, since that is the value of the goods minus the excess amount.
+If you make a successful claim, the insurance will pay out £1,250, since that is the value of the goods minus the excess amount.